jterrazz/open-mt-api/README.md

 ##### 1. Adapters

 It links the abstracted application to the external world.
 They can be of multiple types:
-- presenter (for frontend applications)
+- presenter (for frontend applications) - App
-- controllers (links an HTTP library to its handlers for example)
+- controllers (links an HTTP library to its handlers for example) - App
-- middlewares (intermediate steps of an HTTP library)
+- middlewares (intermediate steps of an HTTP library) - App
+- consumers - Worker

 Its role is only to receive and validate the received data, format the output, and orchestrate the calls to use cases.
 That's all.